ash-project/ash_mysql/documentation/tutorials/getting-started-with-ash-mysql.md

 ### What next?

-- Check out the data layer docs: `AshSqlite.DataLayer`
+- Check out the data layer docs: `AshMysql.DataLayer`

 - [Ecto's documentation](https://hexdocs.pm/ecto/Ecto.html).
-AshSqlite (and much of Ash itself) is made possible by the amazing Ecto.
+AshMysql (and much of Ash itself) is made possible by the amazing Ecto.
 If you find yourself looking for escape hatches when using Ash or ways to work directly with your database, you will want to know how Ecto works.
-Ash and AshSqlite intentionally do not hide Ecto, and in fact encourages its use whenever you need an escape hatch.
+Ash and AshMysql intentionally do not hide Ecto, and in fact encourages its use whenever you need an escape hatch.

 - [Ecto's Migration documentation](https://hexdocs.pm/ecto_sql/Ecto.Migration.html) read more about migrations.
-Even with the ash_sqlite migration generator, you will very likely need to modify your own migrations some day.
+Even with the ash_mysql migration generator, you will very likely need to modify your own migrations some day.